saiumesh-apty/auth_server_example/README.md

 Technical stack

 1. Server written in Rust
-2. Client one and Two written with React
+2. Client one and two written with React
 3. Runtime tools written in Go
 4. Redis for token exchange